AbdurRaahimm/URL-Shorten/README.md

 1. [MongoDB](https://www.mongodb.com/) is a free and open -source cross-platform document database that stores JSON-like documents with schema.

-2.
-This starter kit provides the basic structure for building an application using:
+2.This starter kit provides the basic structure for building an application using:
     -   ExpressJS as
     web framework;
     -   Mongoose ODM (Object Data Modeling) library to work with